great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 :::caution API note

 If the use case calls for instantiating the Checkpoint explicitly, then it is crucial to ensure that only serializable values are passed as arguments to the constructor.
-Specifically, if batch_request is specified at any level of the hierarchy of the Checkpoint configuration (at the top level and/or as part of the validators list structure), then no runtime batch_request can contain batch_data, only a database query.
-This is because batch_data is used to specify dataframes (Pandas, Spark), which are not serializable (while database queries are plain text, which is serialiable).
+Specifically, if `batch_request` is specified at any level of the hierarchy of the Checkpoint configuration (at the top level and/or as part of the validators list structure), then no runtime `batch_request` can contain `batch_data`, only a database query.
+This is because `batch_data` is used to specify dataframes (Pandas, Spark), which are not serializable (while database queries are plain text, which is serializable).

-The proper mechanism for specifying non-serializable parameters is to pass them dynamically to the Checkpoint run() method.
-Hence, in a typical scenario, one would instantiate the Checkpoint class with serializable parameters only, while specifying any non-serializable parameters, commonly dataframes, as arguments to the Checkpoint run() method.
+The proper mechanism for specifying non-serializable parameters is to pass them dynamically to the Checkpoint `run()` method.
+Hence, in a typical scenario, one would instantiate the Checkpoint class with serializable parameters only, while specifying any non-serializable parameters, commonly dataframes, as arguments to the Checkpoint `run()` method.
 :::

 ## SimpleCheckpoint class